Saadat Ali Khan I: Early life

 Khan's date of birth has not been recorded.
 According to historian Ashirbadi Lal Srivastava, Khan was born in c.
 1680 and his birth name was Mir Muhammad Amin.
 His father was Mir Muhammad Nasir, a merchant in Khorasan.
 Khan had one elder brother, Mir Muhammad Baqar.
-One of their ancestors was Mir Shamsuddin, a sayyid (descendant of Muhammad) and a kazi (Islamic judge) in Nishapur.
+One of their ancestors was Mir Shamsuddin, a sayyid (descendant of Islamic prophet Muhammad) and a kazi (Islamic judge) in Nishapur.
 He was a twenty-first-generation descendant of Musa al-Kadhim, the seventh imam of Shia Islam.
-No historian has recorded any events in Khan's early life.

-The Safavid dynasty began declining in the mid-seventeenth century.
+The Safavid dynasty began declining at the end of the 17th century.
 Sultan Husayn (the last Safavid monarch) alienated his court's nobility, and Khan's family was reduced to poverty.
-To try his luck in India, Khan's father and elder brother migrated to Bengal in late 1707 during the reign of Mughal emperor Bahadur Shah I. From there they went to Bihar, settled in Patna and were granted an allowance by Murshid Quli Khan.
+To try his luck in India, Khan's father and elder brother migrated to Bengal in late 1707 during the reign of Mughal Emperor Bahadur Shah I. From there they went to Bihar, settled in Patna and were granted an allowance by Murshid Quli Khan, the first Nawab of Bengal.
 At this time, Khan lived in Nishapur.
 According to historian Kamaluddin Haider, his wife ridiculed him for being a hanger-on in her father's house.
-Stung, Khan migrated to India in search of job.
+Stung, Khan migrated to India in search of a job.
 According to historian Ghulam Ali, he arrived in Patna in 1708 or 1709.
 Khan's father died before his arrival, and was buried "some distance away from his new home".
 In 1709, the brothers started for Delhi in search of employment.